savelichalex/SouptitleParser/README.md

 ### Parser for subtitles

-Write in on c++, because that should work both on OSX, ios ans android as well.
+Write it on c++, because that should work both on OSX, iOS and android as well.